yuanhaowang1213/Diffusion_cpp/README.md

 # Diffusion_cpp

 This folder contains the cpp code for diffusion models.
+This is for inference speed test.

 Installation could see [install guide](./install.sh)

+Main function is in samples/sample.cpp

 Currently, this model only supports a limited set of architectures.
-Parallel computing code can be shared upon request.
+Parallel computing code and other network structure can be shared upon request.